samueltobler/brainwavesync/README.md

 ## Introduction

 The **`brainwavesync`** package allows analyzing large EEG data sets to find clusters of synchronized EEG channels among groups of participants.
-See the `brainsync.Rd`
+See the `brainsync.Rd` for detailed explanations.

 ## Installation